FreeCAD/website/content/documentation/web/faq/index.en.md

 ## Intro

--   We'll be using `yml/yaml` format for all examples down below, I recommend using `yml` over `toml` as it is easier to read.
+-   We'll be using `yaml` format for all examples down below, as it is easier to read.

--   You can find any [YML to TOML](https://www.google.com/search?q=yml+to+toml) converters if necessary.

 ---